m0ritzmac/chess_game/README.md

 To run the application:
 1. Navigate to the directory of the project.
+2. Type `cargo build` to build the project.
-2. Type `cargo run` in your terminal and press Enter.
+3. Type `cargo run` in your terminal and press Enter.